 The period during which school is in session.
-For example, an institution's academic year may consist of a fall and spring semester.
+For example, an institution's academic year may consist of a fall, winter and spring term.
 At Loma Linda University, the academic year begins with the summer term and ends with the spring term.

 Accumulating interest to be paid in installments at a later time rather than being paid at the time the loan is made.

 Your or your family's wages, salaries, interest, dividends, etc., minus certain deductions from income as reported on a federal income tax return.
 Commonly referred to as AGI.